Student Handbook

 2.8.8 Student Health and Dental Plan

 A student health and dental plan is mandatory for full-time students at the Timmins, Kirkland Lake, and Haileybury Campuses.
 Students will automatically be assessed single fee rates.
 Students who have health benefit coverage elsewhere must officially opt-out by the end of September for fall start and January for winter start (Please refer to the Academic Calendar).
 Dates are subject to change.
-Application for dependent coverage must be made directly through the student health care providers ACL Student Benefits at wespeakstudent.com.
+Application for dependent coverage must be made directly through the student health care providers ACL Student Benefits at wespeakstudent.com for domestic students or Morecare/StudyInsured for international students.

 The insurance plan remains in effect from the first day of classes until August 31 of the following year.
 Though the plan may not cover all expenses, it will alleviate many of the financial difficulties arising from injury or illness.
 Further inquiries concerning the student health and dental plan may be directed to the Northern College Student Association (NCSA).